asdcid/Chloroplast-genome-assembly/README.md

 A demo run for assembling cp genome is the following:
 ## Long read only assembly

-#The inputFile is long.fastq.gz, in a dir ~/data/
+#The inputFile is long.fastq.gz, in a dir ~/data/, species is E.pau

 ### QualityControl